copenlu/stat-nlp-book/README.md

 Note: you need to be in the `stat-nlp-book` directory every time you want to run/update the book.

-### Download Data

-The book requires some data that cannot be stored on github.
-To download execute:

-    docker run -v $PWD:/home/jovyan/work riedelcastro/stat-nlp-book scripts/download_data.sh

 ### Run Notebook

     docker run -p 8888:8888 -v $PWD:/home/jovyan/work riedelcastro/stat-nlp-book